 If you’ve lost hand function after a spinal cord injury, learning how to use tenodesis grasp can help you become more independent.

+Tenodesis is a function of the wrist/hand that we all have normally.
 When the wrist is flexed (bent down), the fingers should straighten and feel loose.
 In contrast, when the wrist is extended (bent upwards), the fingers should start to curl together and form a tighter grip.

 This article will explain how spinal cord injury patients can utilize tenodesis to maximize their independence and share some tips to enhance its effects.